Bo and Me

 “No, that actually happened, that’s real,” David Rosenblatt tells me.
 “My daughter raced against him, too.”

 I met David several years ago.
-We were both looking at Bo Jackson’s Heisman Trophy, which is currently housed in a continuously rotating display inside the new Auburn Arena but which was then located in the entry way of the old Lovelace Athletic Museum inside the athletic complex.
-Rosenblatt was the museum’s curator.
+We were both looking at Bo Jackson’s Heisman Trophy, which is housed in the entryway of the Lovelace Athletic Museum inside Auburn’s athletic complex.
+He was the museum’s curator.
 He’s since retired.
 We were the only people inside.
-Bo’s best runs glowed in a continuous loop from a big screen TV.
-Of course, I had tears in my eyes.
+Bo’s best mind-blowing runs glowed in a continuous loop from a big screen TV.
+I had tears in my eyes, tingles, the works.

 When I interviewed him a few weeks ago at Chappy’s, David wore a Heisman Memorial Trophy baseball cap.
 “Hard to believe it’s been 25 years,” he said.

-But I don’t get to meet you and I’ve got to write a profile about Auburn’s most famous alumnus without interviewing Auburn’s most famous alumnus.
+But Bo, I don’t get to meet you, so I’ve got to write a profile about Auburn’s most famous alumnus without interviewing Auburn’s most famous alumnus.
 Which seems kind of weird… because it’s for a story in the alumni magazine.
-When I told everyone, I kept using the phrase “glaring omission.”
+“It’d be, like, this glaring omission,” I kept telling everyone.

 But then we heard through the grapevine that you really wanted to do it.
-And that’s when I knew, when I felt in my bones, that it was going to be yesterday, the Arkansas game.
-It would be cutting it close to the deadline, but there might still be enough time to write it.
-And destiny-wise, Auburn always seemed to make more sense as the setting for a story angled around the 25th anniversary of Bo Jackson winning the Heisman Trophy than the top floor of the Sears Tower or out bow hunting or something.
-I would get a call and it would be you, down for a football game and to see the kids, and I would look at the Polaroid and say “I knew it!” and then we’d plan to meet either before the game at Momma Goldbergs or after the game on the 50 yard line or wherever destiny determined, wherever the Auburn Spirit led.
-My dad would call: “Still a brick, son?”
+And that’s when I knew, when I felt in my bones, that it was going to be yesterday–the Arkansas game.
+It would be cutting it close, deadline-wise, but there might still be enough time to write it.
+And destiny-wise, Auburn always seemed to make more sense as the setting for a story angled around the 25th anniversary of Bo Jackson winning the Heisman Trophy than the top floor of the Sears Tower or in the woods bow hunting or something.
+I was going to get a call and it would be you, down for a football game and to see your kids, and I would look at the Polaroid and say “I knew it!”
+And then we’d plan to meet either before the game at Momma Goldberg’s or after the game on the 50-yard line or wherever destiny determined, wherever the Auburn Spirit led.
+Dad would call and ask “Still a brick, son?”

 “Still a brick, dad.”